-- be at risk of SIDS (sudden infant death syndrome)
+- be at risk of sudden infant death syndrome (SIDS)

-Even if you only smoke away from your children, their lungs can still be affected.
-It takes an average of 5 hours after smoking before air in a room returns to safe levels.
-Parents who smoke outside the home and away from their children can still bring smoke home on their clothes.
-Breathing in this smoke is a risk to children’s lungs.
+Parents who smoke outside the home and away from their children can still bring smoke into the home on their clothes.
+Breathing in smoke on clothes is also a risk to children’s lungs.

-Breathing in the vapour from someone else’s e-cigarette is not as harmful in the same way as passive smoking is.
+Breathing in the vapour from someone else’s e-cigarette is not as harmful as passive smoking.
 This is because the vapour does not contain most of the harmful chemicals present in cigarette smoke.
-There are no particles of tar, and those chemicals that are present are there only at much lower levels.
+There is no tar, and the chemicals that are present are at much lower levels.

-Many people do find the vapour irritating so we advise you not to vape around children.
+However, many people find the vapour irritating and people with lung conditions can be sensitive to it, so you shouldn’t vape around children.

-Stopping is a key way to protect your children’s health in the long term.
-Children are much more likely to take up smoking if their parents smoke.
+Stopping smoking is the best way to protect you and your child’s health in the long term.

 - Be clear about why you want to stop.
-Use our online questionnaire to remind yourself of your reasons to quit.
+Use our online tool to remind yourself of your reasons to quit.

 - Tell others that you’re giving up smoking.
-Making it public can give you the resolve you need.
+Making it public can give you the push you need.

 - Make a date and stick to it.
 Tell yourself you will be a non-smoker after this date.

 - Be prepared for withdrawal symptoms.
-Think ahead and make a plan to help you cope.
+Think ahead and make a plan to help you.

 - Ask your GP about treatments and local groups to help you quit.

-Giving up smoking can be hard.
-But it really improves your child’s lung health and yours, too.
-If at first you don’t succeed, try again.
-There’s lots of support and information to help you quit.
+Giving up smoking can be very hard.
+But it will improve your health and protect your child.
+We have lots of support and information to help you quit.